JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas

 \subsection{Datasets}

-To evaluate the proposed open-vocabulary semantic segmentation framework, we employ two benchmark datasets that provide both panoramic imagery and 3D point clouds with aligned semantic labels: Stanford-2D-3D-s~\cite{2017arXiv170201105A} and ToF-360~\cite{kanayama2025tof}.
-These datasets enable a fair assessment of our approach across different scene types, sensor modalities, and annotation styles.

-The \textbf{Stanford-2D-3D-s}~\cite{2017arXiv170201105A} dataset contains high-resolution equirectangular panoramic images paired with registered 3D point clouds, each annotated with pixel-wise and point-wise semantic labels across 13 classes.
-This dataset serves as a standard benchmark for both panoramic image segmentation and indoor 3D scene understanding.
+The \textbf{Stanford-2D-3D-s}~\cite{2017arXiv170201105A} dataset contains high-resolution panoramic images paired with registered 3D point clouds, serving as a standard benchmark for both panoramic image segmentation and 3D scene understanding.
 S3DIS~\cite{armeni20163d} is the 3D-only version of this dataset.
-We evaluate on the Fold-1 of Stanford-2D-3D-s (which is Area-5 of S3DIS) containing panoramic captures covering 68 smaller areas, including \textit{offices}, \textit{hallways}, \textit{conference rooms}.
+We evaluate on the standard Fold-1 of Stanford-2D-3D-s (which is Area-5 of S3DIS) containing panoramic captures covering scenes such as \textit{offices}, \textit{hallways}, and \textit{conference rooms}.